Separating in a Common Law Marriage: Do We Need to Divorce?

 Divorcing a Common-Law Marriage in Fort Worth, Texas

-Common-law marriages are unions that are legally recognized by the Texas judiciary court.
-The union, having fulfilled the requirements following the Texas Family Code Chapter 2, Section 2.401, will receive the same legal protection as a traditional marriage.
-The recognition also applies to same-sex unions following the decision of the U. S. Supreme Court in 2015.
+Common-law marriages are unions that the Texas judiciary court legally recognizes.
+Having fulfilled the requirements following the Texas Family Code Chapter 2, Section 2.401, the union will receive the same legal protection as a traditional marriage.
+The recognition also applies to same-sex unions following the U. S. Supreme Court decision in 2015.

-While it is a common assumption that common-law marriages do not have to go through a divorce in order to be dissolved, it is highly important to go through the process especially if there are children and assets involved.
+While it is a common assumption that common-law marriages do not have to go through a divorce to be dissolved, it is highly important to go through the process, especially if there are children and assets involved.

-Again, a common-law marriage is legally recognized by the Texas judiciary court thus, the children and assets will have the same protection of the law as in a traditional marriage.
+Again, a common-law marriage is legally recognized by the Texas judiciary court; thus, the children and assets will have the same protection as in a traditional marriage.

 Speak to an Attorney today at the Law Office of Turner-Monahan to see how we can assist you in your divorce!